3439219887/PythonORBSlAM/README.md

 I used open3d for visualization so that I can get a pointcloud file output.
 But the visualization doesn't seem to be working well.

 I did make functional changes to Yang's project, his project assumed that the camera will travel forward mostly linear(he implemented his own extract_RT method), while I utilized the OpenCV's function.
 I also added a clache augmentation option for better performance in low-light scenario.
+Besides, his implementaion utilizes multi-threading, I adapted that because I found that Open3d had problems with threadings(it will interrupt the video-processing thread for some reason).

 # TO-DO:
 Improve Visualization